 Offering a minimum charge time from an optimal solar panel arrangement of just 2.5 hours, the lithium ion battery that forms the power storage core of the Kodiak has a capacity of 1100 Watt hours (1100 Watt Continuous for 1 hour, 3000 Watt peak) and is rated for a life of around 2000 charge cycles.

-This solar generator power plant is an excellent choice if you’re looking for a power unit that’s lightweight and portable, while still maintaining high storage capacity and the ability to deliver considerable energy to devices and appliances when you need it most.
+This portable solar generator power plant is an excellent choice if you’re looking for a power unit that’s lightweight, compact, and easy to move, while still maintaining high storage capacity and the ability to deliver considerable energy to devices and appliances when you need it most.

 The option to expand the capacity of the Kodiak with deep cycle lead batteries is also a significant benefit if you want to store more juice than the unit can handle out of the box and allows for a further level of energy resilience planning if required.